robbieawest/eno/README.md

 - Entity Component System featuring a Scene > Archetype > Entity hierarchical structure, a Component API with component serializatrion/deserialization, and systems for certain batch operations.
 Implements a cache optimised structure for component data with byte arrays, stored within archetypes. `ecs` package
 - GLTF model loading from a scene with cgltf Odin bindings into a Model API in the `model` package
 - Dynamic shader generation within the `shader` package
-- OpenGL rendering utilities in the `gpu` package
-- A WIP renderer in the `render` package
+- Controls using a centralized hook structure

 Shortly upcoming features:

-- Renderer advancements!
-- Better APIs for handling windower input, where SDL is still used on the user side, and for model layout input where cgltf is still being used.
-- Improvements to certain rendering utilities in the `gpu` package, for example caching uniforms is not yet implemented.
+- Deferred rendering pipeline - integrates everything in the project so far, and changes a lot.
+- Some better APIs (particularly for ECS systems)

 Eno is made to be cross-platform where possible.
-I have plans to add Vulkan into the rendering utilities (which has forward compatibility for this case), and to be able to target Mac with MoltenVK.
+I have plans for integrating Vulkan and to be able to target Mac with MoltenVK.
-I have certain plans to make an option for GLFW instead of SDL as the windower, however I'd likely focus on other things first as it really does not change anything for any users.
+I have certain plans to make an option for GLFW instead of SDL as the windower, however I'd likely focus on other things first as it really does not change anything for anybody.

 I've been developing around the renderer for a while now, so eno currently doesn't have much to show in terms of viewable graphics.
 This is done on purpose, so that I don't have to rewrite the renderer and adjacent systems a million times in the future (Which I still likely will, but hopefully less :)).